Felix Auger-Alissiame beats Alex de Minaur at the US Open to reach his 1st major semi since 2021

 What else happened at the US Open on Wednesday?

 In the women's quarterfinals, Amanda Anisimova upset Iga Swiatek 6-4, 6-3 in a rematch of the Wimbledon final won by Swiatek 6-0, 6-0 less than two months ago.
-Naomi Osaka faced Karolina Muchova at night.
+Four-time Grand Slam champion Naomi Osaka beat Karolina Muchova 6-4, 7-6 (3) at night to remain unbeaten when she reaches the quarterfinal stage of a major tournament.

 Who plays at the US Open on Thursday?